budgetanalyzer/.github/profile/README.md

 Before diving into code, explore how this architecture emerged:

-**[Architecture Conversations](https://github.com/budgetanalyzer/architecture-conversations)** — 80+ conversations documenting architectural decisions, AI collaboration patterns, and the philosophy behind this project
+**[Architecture Conversations](https://github.com/budgetanalyzer/architecture-conversations)** — Conversations documenting architectural decisions, AI collaboration patterns, and the philosophy behind this project

 ---